 The rules for coverage of vaccinations are complicated.
 We are here to help.
-We recommend that you call us first at Member Services whenever you are planning to get a vaccination (phone numbers are on the back cover of this booklet).
+We recommend that you call us first at Member Services whenever you are planning to get a vaccination.
+(Phone numbers for Member Services are printed on the back cover of this booklet.)